Capital gains tax concessions for small business

 - Small business retirement exemption

-CGT cap contributions are not counted against the non-concessional contributions cap (or the concessional cap) and a lifetime limit of $1.565 million (indexed) applies.
+CGT cap contributions are not counted against the non-concessional contributions cap (or the concessional cap) and a lifetime limit (indexed) applies:

 Contributions relating to 15-year exemption

-Where an individual disregards a capital gain by applying the small business 15 year exemption an amount equal to our up to the capital proceeds can be contributed to superannuation as a CGT cap contribution.
+Where an individual disregards a capital gain by applying the small business 15-year exemption, an amount up to the capital proceeds can be contributed to superannuation as a CGT cap contribution.

-The CGT cap contribution must be made before the later of the following:
+The CGT cap contribution must be made before the later of:

-- the day that the taxpayer is required to lodge their tax return* for the income year that the capital gain was realised
+- the day that the taxpayer is required to lodge their tax return* for the income year in which the capital gain was realised

 - within 30 days after the receipt of the capital proceeds.